10 Dairy-free Desserts That Are Easy To Meal Prep

 Ingredients

 Chickpeas, almond butter (or any nut or seed butter), stevia or maple syrup, dairy-free chocolate chips, vanilla extract, and salt.
-To make, blend the chickpeas until smooth in a food processor.
+To make this delicious vegan cookie dough, blend the chickpeas until smooth in a food processor.
 Add the almond butter, maple syrup, vanilla extract, and a pinch of salt.
-Blend again until creamy and well combined, then add chocolate chips.
-Enjoy with a spoon or roll into small bite-sized balls.
+Blend again until creamy and well combined, then fold in the chocolate chips and mix by hand.
+Store the cookie dough in a sealed container in the fridge for up to a week.
+Enjoy a little with a spoon or roll into small bite-sized balls for a guiltless dessert or treat.

 Chocolate Avocado Pudding